What are the meanings and benefits of the Om Tare Tuttare Ture Soha – Green Tara mantra?

 She responded that there was no female and no male, that nothing existed in reality, and that She wished to remain in female form to serve other sentient beings until everyone reached enlightenment, thus indicating the shortfall in the monk’s wisdom in presuming only male preachers for the Buddhist religion.

-Independent of whether the Goddess is classified as a Buddha, a deity, or a Bodhisattva, She remains very popular in Tibet (in 7th-century Tibet, Dolma was considered to be incarnated in every pious woman), Nepal, Mongolia, Bhutan, and is worshiped in a majority of Buddhist communities throughout the world.
+Independent of whether the Goddess is classified as a Buddha, a deity, or a Bodhisattva, She remains very popular in Tibet (in 7th-century Tibet, Dolma was considered to be incarnated in every pious woman), Nepal, Mongolia, and Bhutan, and is worshiped in a majority of Buddhist communities throughout the world.

 ALSO READ: Sri Medha Dakshinamurthy Gayatri Mantra